iterative/dvc.org/content/blog/2020-02-19-february-20-community-gems.md

 tags:
   - Google Drive
   - Azure
-  - Discord Gems
+  - Community
   - Homebrew
 ---

 ## Discord gems

-Welcome to the Februrary roundup of useful, intriguing, and good-to-know discussions going on with DVC users and developers.
+Welcome to the February roundup of useful, intriguing, and good-to-know discussions going on with DVC users and developers.
 Let's dive right in with some questions from our Discord channel.